 Take a quick look at the two personal bankruptcies available:

 Eligibility for Chapter 7 requires passing the Means Test.
 Any non-exempt property may be sold by the trustee, but the debtor’s exempt property is protected.
 The court’s discharge order is a fresh start, completely free of discharged debts.
-Speak with a Phoenix Chapter 7 bankruptcy lawyer to see if you qualify.

 To be eligible for Chapter 13, the debtor must be working and earning wages.
 There will be a three-year or five-year plan period where affordable payments from disposable income are made.
 This allows the debtor to keep both exempt and non-exempt property, even when he or she owns two homes.
 Upon plan completion, the court orders a discharge.
 A new beginning!